 Studies show that students who eat a good breakfast packed with those all important super foods kids need for super powers tend to be more alert and do better in school.
 Their breakfast gives them their fuel to start the day.
 From personal experience, if I didn’t eat a good breakfast in the morning, I used to feel sluggish and could not concentrate that well in class.

 Organisation is your best friend for reducing anxiety and making the most of any situation.
 It’s so important to teach your kids how to organize.
 This includes setting out what they need the night before (uniform, homework, books, water bottle, hat, etc.) to save time in the morning and make the early morning less stressful for you and your children.
-We’ve created two fun activity sheets, one to get parents organised and the other, for kids to do themselves and feel empowered about being ready for going back to school.
+We’ve created two fun online checklists, one for primary kids and one for older secondary kids to do themselves and feel empowered about being ready for going back to school.

-For the kids, click here for our free printable BKK Kids ‘Are you ready for school’ check list.
+Click here for our free printable BKK Kids Primary Online Learning Check list.